-Identified Need Access to primary care services for low income seniors Hospital Initiative Geriatric Nurse Practitioner Primary Objective of the Initiative/Metrics that will be used to evaluate the results GBMC employs a nurse practitioner whose sole responsibility is to provide education and primary care services (physical history, medication management assistance, blood pressure screenings and seasonal vaccinations) at Towson area low-income senior living facilities.
-This was a service that had at one-time been provided by Baltimore County, but has since been discontinued.
-The primary goal is to coordinate care and provide guidance for appropriate resources.
-Direct care is provided to patients on a temporary basis until established with PCP Single or Multi-Year InitiativeTime Period Multi-Year Initiative Key Partners and/or Hospitals in initiative development and/or implementation The Buildings attended: Aigburth Vale Tabco Towers Virginia Towers Trinity House Parkview at Towson Village Crossroads Gallagher Services Village Crossroads Key Partners -Catholic Charitie-partnered on a grant to improve Aging in Place -St Ambrose Housing -Shelter Properties -Inspirit Counseling services-partnered in a grant to provide in home counseling services -Towson How were the outcomes evaluated?
-The effectiveness of the program is determined by the establishing meaningful patient-provider relationships, the quality of information retained by each patient regarding their health and well being, and the reduction in future time and resource draining efforts are important factors used to evaluate the impact of the initiative.
-Outcome (Include process and impact measures) Approximately 5,000 Seniors were served.
+T1 ('C' 1NT 1 A T1 (C 11 1 1 1 1 T T T C) Identified Need As Identified by both the Key Informant and Secondary data profile portion of the community health needs assessment, Access to care is one the of most significant barriers to satisying the health needs of the community.
+Finding access to the appropriate care can prove to be a difficulty particularly for low income seniors.
+Hospital Initiative In order to address the largest need identified by the community health needs assessment, GBMC has made it a focus to improve access to care wherever possible.
+The organization has dedicated a full time geriatric nurse practitioner, to service the healthcare needs of low income seniors within its community benefit service area.
+Primary Objective of the Initiative/Metrics that will be used to evaluate the results GBMC employs a nurse practitioner whose sole responsibility is to provide education and primary care services (physical history, medication management assistance, blood pressure screenings and seasonal vaccinations) at Towson area low-income senior living facilities.
+This was a service that had at one-time been provided by Baltimore County, but has since been discontinued creating an area of opportunity for GBMC to make an impact in community health.
+The primary objective of the initiative is to coordinate care and provide guidance to finding and receiving the appropriate healthcare resources for the targeted low income senior population.
+In addition to helping the target population locate the apporiate resources, direct care is provided to patients on a temporary basis until theyhave located and established a primary care provider Single or Multi-Year InitiativeTime Period Multi-Year Initiative Key Partners and/or Hospitals in initiative development and/or implementation The facilities serviced include, Aigburth Vale, Tabco Towers, Virginia Towers, Trinity House, Parkview at Towson, Village Crossroads, Gallagher Services, Village Crossroads, and Lamplight Inn.
+Key Partners -Catholic Charities-partnered on a grant to improve Aging in Place -St Ambrose Housing -Inspirit Counseling services-partnered in a grant to provide in home counseling services -Towson University community health nursing students -Towson University occupational therapy students -Stevenson University community health nursing students -Notre Dame of Maryland pharmacy students How were the outcomes evaluated?
+The effectiveness of the initiative is 11 evaluated by the quantity of visits made to patients.
+The number of at risk seniors who receive flu vaccinations as a result of educations is another criteria used to evaluate.
+In addition to the tracking of volumes, the nurse practitioner has began to track the number of admissions to the hospital of members in the G.B.M.C. accountable care organization to use are another metric for evaluation in the future.
+Outcome (Include process and impact measures) Throughout the fiscal year our nurse practitioner was able to make 1250 visits to seniors throughout the community.
+If any patient had not received a flu vaccine, education about the health benefits was provided which resulted in the administration of approximately 200 flu shots.
+Approximately 5,000 Seniors were served.
 Because Seniors are better educated/informed, they are able to make better health-care decisions.
-By providing these seniors with resources they experience better out-comes which has resulted in less frequent hospital stays, and the reduction of time, resources, and waste for aides Continuation of Initiative This is an on-going initiative
+By providing these seniors with resources they experience better out-comes which has resulted in less frequent hospital stays, and the reduction of time, resources, and waste for aides Continuation of Initiative This is an on-going initiative A.Total Cost of Initiative \$145,588 B.What amount is Restricted Grants/Direct offsetting revenue \$24,189